 Practices aimed at increasing transparency Given the importance of monitoring, competition policy should pay special attention to practices that help firms monitor each other's behavior.
-One example of such a practice is given by communication on past conduct, which is discussed shortly.
+One example of such a practice is given by communication on past conduct, that is discussed shortly.
 Other commercial and pricing practices also increase observability of firms' actions.
-For instance, collusion is more difficult when firms produce scores of heterogeneous products, both because they would have to keep track of prices of too many products (which makes sustainability more difficult) and because different products' prices are likely to be affected in a different way when shocks occur, which makes coordination more difficult.
-But if firms organize prices in very few and well defined price categories, then both coordination and monitoring become much easier.
-Similarly, practices such as a basing point pricing help, because instead of having very different prices according to different geographical locations,
+For instance, collusion is more difficult when firms produce scores of heterogenous products, both because they would have to keep track of prices of too many products (which makes sustainability more difficult) and because different products' prices are likely to be affected in a different way when shocks occur, which makes coordination more difficult.
+But if firms organize prices in very few and well defined price

-&lt;sup>56This is acknowledged in the HMGs both in Europe as well as in the US.
+&lt;sup>35This is acknowledged in the HMGs both in Europe as well as in the US.
 For instance, the US HMGs state that "[a] market typically is more vulnerable to coordinated conduct if each competitively important firm's significant competitive initiatives can be promptly and confidently observed by that firm's rivals.
 This is more likely to be the case if the terms offered to customers are relatively transparent."
 (Section 7.2)